tomvanbraeckel/yamcs.github.com/docs/studio/Rules_&_Scripts.md

 You may have noticed that every widget has a **Rules** property.
 Rules are a user-friendly way for adding dynamic behaviour to widgets.
 They are most often used for changing the widget's properties at runtime.

 #### Example
 This is best explained with an example.
 Suppose we have the bright idea to make an LED square when it is off, and round when it is on.
-The static properties would not allows for such a scenario, so we add a rule.
+The static properties would not allow for such a scenario, we therefore add a rule.

 1. Edit the **Rules** property to pop up this dialog.